maddieemihle/machine-learning-emotional-training/README.md

 Despite the limitations of FER2013, we developed a deep understanding of how modern CNN architectures interact with imperfect data.
 Our experiments highlight a crucial insight: bigger isn’t always better.
 In domains like emotion recognition, data quality, context, and interpretability often outweigh raw model complexity.

-Though our highest accuracy fell at about 94% (Sequential Model with 4-emotion classes), we would like to further explore with deeper neural networks and training them to better understand images.
+Although our highest accuracy was achieved at approximately 94% (Sequential Model with 4-emotion classes), we would like to further explore this with deeper neural networks and train them to understand images better.
 However, overall, the process yielded invaluable insights.
 We compared eight distinct model strategies, introduced class balancing and reduction, and laid the groundwork for explainable AI integration.
-Most importantly, we discovered that simplicity, transparency, and adaptability remain vital in emotional intelligence systems — both human and artificial.
+Most importantly, we discovered that simplicity, transparency, and adaptability remain vital in both human and artificial emotional intelligence systems.

 This project is not the end, but the beginning.
-With stronger datasets, deeper interpretability tools, and refined architectures, we are confident that emotionally aware and explainable AI is within reach, and essential for the future of human-machine interaction.
+With stronger datasets, deeper interpretability tools, and refined architectures, we are confident that emotionally aware and explainable AI is within reach and essential for the future of human-machine interaction.

 ---
 ### How to Run This Code